 Even with “teaching authorization” in Insight Meditation I do not view myself as an expert in Buddhist or Hindu traditions or texts, and study of them with me does not constitute transmission or initiation into their lineages.
 The process of formal study in the Indian and Southeast Asian traditions is long and complex, more than I have undertaken myself outside of Theravāda Buddhism, or am able to offer.

-In sutta/sutra study workshops I read texts with students, bringing in interpretive perspectives from commentaries, oral tradition I’ve been blessed to receive, modern psychology, trauma work, and critical theory as feels necessary.
+In many settings I read Buddhist and Hindu texts with students, bringing in interpretive perspectives from commentaries, oral tradition I’ve been blessed to receive, modern psychology, trauma work, and critical theory as feels necessary.
 Reading together we wrestle with the ideas and implications of these teachings, and always bring it back to our own lives and actions in a complex world.
 Study of these texts with me (outside of a university setting) has elements of both Religious Studies, where faith in the doctrines being studied is not assumed, and religious study, in which faith is the cornerstone.
 The tension between these two modes of study is potent and unresolved.

 Give the gift of ongoing support